 Don’t buy full meals with dining plus:

-With that being said, if it’s the end of the semester and you have $30 leftover, go nuts.
+With that said, if it’s the end of the semester and you have $30 leftover, go nuts.
 Buy every snack you can for your ride home.

 Dining plus rolls over:

-If it’s the end of the fall semester and you realize you haven’t used as much dining plus as is on your card, don’t fret.
+If it’s the end of the fall semester and you realize you haven’t used as much dining plus as is on your plan, don’t fret.
 The remainder will be added to your dining plus for the spring semester.

 Find cheap alternatives:

-Some items are cheaper in certain locations than they are in other food places on campus.
+Some items are cheaper in certain locations than they are in other places on campus.
 If you know where the cheaper options are when you have a craving, it will go a long way in getting you more food.

 Also, Starbucks coffee is great, but there are several other locations on campus where you can get your caffeine buzz for half the price.